flatpak/flatpak-docs/docs/tips-and-tricks.rst

 Downgrading
 -----------

-It is possible to install an older build of an application (or runtime).
+It is possible to downgrade an installed application (or runtime) to an older build.

 First you look for the commit you are interested in::